BrunoVdS/webportal/README.md

 # Reticulum installation
 The installation script provisions Reticulum inside an isolated virtual environment located at `/opt/reticulum-venv` and exposes the `rn*` command-line tools via symlinks in `/usr/local/bin`.
-This avoids modifying system Python packages while keeping the utilities globally accessible. config file is located ~/.reticulum
+This avoids modifying system Python packages while keeping the utilities globally accessible.

+Thhe config file is located ~/.reticulum

 A custom config file is included in this repository.